balderdashy/sails-docs/reference/cli/sailslift.md

-# sails lift
+# Sails lift

-Run the Sails app in the current dir (if `node_modules/sails` exists, it will be used instead of the globally installed Sails)
+Run the Sails app in the current dir (if `node_modules/sails` exists, it will be used instead of the globally installed Sails).

 ```usage
 sails lift